-- Wash your hands, wear a mask, avoid close contact, and disinfect objects and surfaces.
+- Wash your hands, wear a mask, and get a COVID-19 vaccine if possible.

-Staying informed can also help students plan and cope with the evolving news around the coronavirus.
-"Ask your college and workplace if they have a plan for dealing with COVID-19," says Dr. Long.
+Despite this trend, not every institution plans to require vaccination.
+"Ask your college and workplace if they have a plan for dealing with COVID-19," advises Long.

 Viruses can spread easily in enclosed and shared spaces.
-For students who commonly share communal areas, such as lecture halls, study tables, and dorm rooms, practicing good hand hygiene is one of the best ways to reduce the risk of contracting and transmitting a viral infection.
+For students with communal areas, such as lecture halls, study tables, and dorm rooms, practicing good hand hygiene is one of the best ways to reduce the risk of contracting and transmitting a viral infection.

-Viruses commonly spread through airborne respiratory droplets from coughs and sneezes.
-In these droplets, a virus can travel about 3-6 feet, infecting people nearby or landing on hard surfaces.
+Viruses, including the coronavirus, commonly spread through airborne respiratory droplets from coughs and sneezes.
+In these droplets, viruses can travel 3-6 feet, infecting people nearby or landing on hard surfaces.

 In public spaces, face masks or other cloth coverings serve as the best tool to prevent these respiratory droplets from infecting your fellow classmates and teachers.
 Make sure to wear the mask over your nose and mouth to prevent potential droplets from spreading into the air.

-While outside of your living space, the Centers for Disease Control and Prevention recommends maintaining at least a six-foot distance between yourself and others to avoid spreading the virus.
-It is also encouraged to practice social distancing with friends and family and avoid crowded areas like bars, parties, and dining halls.
-The more closely you interact with others and the longer that interaction, the more likely you are to be exposed to COVID-19.
+Unvaccinated college students should continue to practice social distancing and avoid crowded areas like bars, parties, and dining halls.
+The more closely you interact with others and the longer that interaction is, the more likely you are to be exposed to COVID-19.

-If your friend, roommate, or significant other is displaying COVID-19-like symptoms, do your best to avoid interactions with them until they get better.
-The same goes for people displaying symptoms in public places on campus.
+If your friend, roommate, or significant other displays COVID-19-like symptoms, do your best to avoid interacting with them until they feel better.
+The same goes for people exhibiting symptoms in public places on campus.

-In college, where many objects and surfaces are shared among students on campus, viruses can spread quickly.
-Studies have shown that flu viruses, for example, can survive up to 48 hours on hard surfaces.
+In college, where many objects and surfaces are shared among students, viruses can spread quickly.
+Although it's less common to contract the coronavirus from an infected surface, studies show that flu viruses can survive up to 48 hours on hard surfaces.

-Clean and disinfect surfaces and objects that may be contaminated.
-This should be easy to do in your dorm room or living space; however, you should carry disinfecting wipes with you if you plan on using shared campus objects or surfaces.
+Regularly clean and disinfect surfaces and objects that may be contaminated.
+This should be easy to do in your dorm room or living space; however, you should carry disinfecting wipes with you if you plan on using shared campus objects or surfaces, like computers.